-This write-up is a deep insight into the persistence layer of Twitter.
-It does answer all our questions about it in-depth such as What database does it use?
-Is it SQL, NoSQL, a polyglot persistent system?
-How does it store hundreds of millions of tweets sent every single day?
+This write-up is an insight into the persistence layer of Twitter.
+It covers topics such as what database does it use?
+Is it SQL, NoSQL, or a polyglot persistent system?
+How does it store hundreds of millions of tweets sent every single day? and more.

-I’ll begin with the short answer first, list out the databases & then will talk about each one of them in detail.
+I’ll begin with the gist first, list out the databases and then will talk about each one of them in detail.

 1. What Database Does Twitter Use?

-MySQL & Manhattan as the primary data stores for storing user data.
+MySQL & Manhattan: the primary data stores for storing user data.

 Memcache, Redis for caching